florian-beetz/bachelor-thesis/thesis.md

 This migration process made the usage of Spin obsolete, as it does not work with JavaFX.

-The solution to this problem was to adapt the approach of JabRef, that was already employed in parts of the application.
-JabRef uses an callback based approach partly provided by the JavaFX framework itself.
+The solution to this problem was to adopt the approach of JabRef, that was already employed in parts of the application.
+JabRef uses a callback-based approach partly provided by the JavaFX framework itself.
-This approach provides a class `BackgroundTask` that wraps time consuming operations and provides means to specify callbacks that are executed on the +GUI thread once the operations succeeds, fails or either of the two.
+This approach provides a class `BackgroundTask` that wraps time-consuming operations and provides means to specify callbacks that are executed on the +GUI thread once the operations succeeds, fails or either of the two.